ChillarAnand/avilpage.com/posts/2016/10/why-use-cyanogenmod.md

 Stock android also doesn't provide any options to customize status bar.
 CyanogenMod has several options to customize it.

 There are several other things where CyanogenMod excels when compared to stock android like themes, privacy guard e.t.c.
-However, excellent customization is the main reason for me to use CyanogenMod.
+However, CyanogenMod comes with a lot of inbuilt features(batteries included) and that is the main reason for me to use it.